 Percentage requirements.
-To qualify for installment payments, the value of the interest in the closely held business that is included in the gross estate must be more than 35% of the adjusted gross estate (the gross estate less expenses, indebtedness, taxes, and losses).
+To qualify for installment payments, the value of the interest in the closely held business that is included in the gross estate must be more than 35% of the adjusted gross estate (the gross estate less expenses, indebtedness, taxes, and losses-Schedules J, K, and L of Form 706 (do not include any portion of the state death tax deduction)).

 Interests in two or more closely held businesses are treated as an interest in a single business if at least 20% of the total value of each business is included in the gross estate.
 For this purpose, include any interest held by the surviving spouse that represents the surviving spouse's interest in a business held jointly with the decedent as community property or as joint tenants, tenants by the entirety, or tenants in common.

 Value.
 The value used for meeting the percentage requirements is the same value used for determining the gross estate.
 Therefore, if the estate is valued under alternate valuation or special-use valuation, you must use those values to meet the percentage requirements.